 Your paid vacation time is part of your compensation, so failing to use it is like setting cash on fire.
 Use this time away from work to recuperate your energy and focus on your mental health.

-18. Use Systems to Stay Focused
+15. Use Systems to Stay Focused

 You can start by creating some professional assets to increase your effectiveness.
 You can also experiment with different ways (and different times) to commute to the office.
-In some organizations, you can achieve a great deal before 9am because the office tends to be quiet early in the morning.

-19. Express Gratitude for What You Have
+16. Express Gratitude for What You Have

-Sometimes we are so busy working through and dealing with the day to day and having our mind in the future that we forget about the here and now, this present moment.
 I believe it’s essential to include proactive gratitude as part of everyday life, to actually look at everything in our lives and appreciate what we have.

-Try giving thanks for three things at the end of every day and see how this shifts your mood and mind-set.
+Try giving thanks for three things at the end of every day and see how this shifts your mood and mindset.